barionleg/cesium.wiki.gs/Cesium-Language-(CZML)-Guide.md

 1. CZML is optimized for client consumption; it aims to be compact and easy to parse.
 It is also reasonably readable and writable by humans.
 1. CZML is extensible.
 While the primary goal of CZML is to communicate a scene to a virtual-globe-like client, the format can easily be extended to communicate additional static or time-dynamic data to a more sophisticated client.
 For example, time-dynamic data could be displayed on a 2D chart.

-We describe CZML in several parts:
+We describe CZML in three parts:

 * [[CZML Structure]] - Describes the overall structure of a CZML document / stream.
 * [[CZML Content]] - Describes the standard content, or graphical primitives, present in a CZML document / stream.